dedis/popstellar/README.md

 This project uses Github Actions as a CI, for more information go to .github/workflows/fe2-android.yml.

 This CI builds and runs the Unit Tests.
-For the Android Test, the [reactivecircus](https://github.com/ReactiveCircus/android-emulator-runner)
+For the Android Tests, the [reactivecircus](https://github.com/ReactiveCircus/android-emulator-runner)
 Android Emulator is used, which is limited.